 My new short story collection, The Talker, will be released by Torrey House Press in Spring 2017.
 You can read an excerpt from the story Up Near Pasco on this site.
 My novel, 29, was released August 12, 2014.
 Booklist and Publishers Weekly loved it.
 Arizona Daily Sun interview by Diandra Markgraf Please buy The Talker and 29 at an indie bookstore.

 I honor story.
 I honor the importance of craft.
 I imagine that if you have found your way to Breakthrough Writing, you are discouraged or dissatisfied with how you honor your story, your craft – or both.
 Together, we can bring you home to your writing.
-You won’t find any gimmicks here, no cute buzz words, no guarantees.
+You’ll find no gimmicks here, no cute buzz words, no guarantees.
 You will find support in rediscovering the ancient art of storytelling, and help with the craft of bringing your stories into their finest shape.

 I’ve written seven nationally published books, ten years of NPR commentaries, hundreds of magazine articles and columns, filled dozens of journals with words – and spent years not writing.
-Those droughts felt like not being fully alive, knowing something crucial was missing.
+Those droughts felt like not being fully alive.
+I know that something crucial is missing.

 If you’ve come here because you know there is something missing in your life, it may be finding the time to write.
 Many of us have taken on demanding careers, demanding partners, demanding anything so that we’ll be too busy to write.
 And we would rather talk about writing, read books about how to write, go to therapy to unblock our writing, listen to writers tell us how to write, than sit down and write.
-You can begin here and now to honor your work.
+You can begin here and now to break that cycle.

 Note: My deepest thanks to Rick Hardman for the photograph that invited you in.
 See more of Rick at: http://www.ricksdigitaldesert.com/